Rogercas1/CyBound2021/docs/RShiny.md

 # app.R

 The app.R file under CyBound2021/code is a R Shiny demo program that fits and displays an exponential curve using simulated data.
 To run, copy and paste the code in app.R to a new Shiny program in RStudio and press the green arrow "Run App" button.
+This was modified from the "Google Trend Index" app on https://shiny.rstudio.com/

 # Things to think about